Psychoanalysis: United Kingdom

-The London Psychoanalytical Society was founded by Ernest Jones on 30 October 1913.
+The London Psychoanalytical Society was founded by Ernest Jones in 1913.
 After World War I with the expansion of psychoanalysis in the United Kingdom, the Society was reconstituted and named the British Psychoanalytical Society in 1919.
 Soon after, the Institute of Psychoanalysis was established to administer the Society's activities.
-These include: the training of psychoanalysts, the development of the theory and practice of psychoanalysis, the provision of treatment through The London Clinic of Psychoanalysis, the publication of books in The New Library of Psychoanalysis and Psychoanalytic Ideas.
+These include: the training of psychoanalysts, the development of the theory and practice of psychoanalysis, the provision of treatment through The London Clinic of Psychoanalysis, and the publication of books in The New Library of Psychoanalysis and Psychoanalytic Ideas.
 The Institute of Psychoanalysis also publishes The International Journal of Psychoanalysis, maintains a library, furthers research, and holds public lectures.
 The society has a Code of Ethics and an Ethical Committee.
 The society, the institute and the clinic are all located at Byron House in West London.

-The Society is a constituent society of the International Psychoanalytical Association (IPA) a body with members on all five continents which safeguards professional and ethical practice.
+The Society is a constituent society of the International Psychoanalytical Association (IPA), a body with members on all five continents which safeguards professional and ethical practice.
 The Society is a member of the British Psychoanalytic Council (BPC); the BPC publishes a register of British psychoanalysts and psychoanalytical psychotherapists.
 All members of the British Psychoanalytic Council are required to undertake continuing professional development, CPD.
-Members of the Society teach and hold posts on other approved psychoanalytic courses, e.g.: British Psychotherapy Foundation and in academic departments, e.g.University College London.
+Members of the Society teach and hold posts on other approved psychoanalytic courses, e.g. British Psychotherapy Foundation, and in academic departments, e.g. University College London.

 Members of the Society have included: Michael Balint, Wilfred Bion, John Bowlby, Ronald Fairbairn, Anna Freud, Harry Guntrip, Melanie Klein, Donald Meltzer, Joseph J. Sandler, Hanna Segal, J. D. Sutherland and Donald Winnicott.

 The Institute of Psychoanalysis is the foremost publisher of psychoanalytic literature.
 The 24-volume Standard Edition of the Complete Psychological Works of Sigmund Freud was conceived, translated, and produced under the direction of the British Psychoanalytical Society.
 The Society, in conjunction with Random House, will soon publish a new, revised and expanded Standard Edition.
-With the New Library of Psychoanalysis the Institute continues to publish the books of leading theorists and practitioners.
+With the New Library of Psychoanalysis, the Institute continues to publish the books of leading theorists and practitioners.
 The International Journal of Psychoanalysis is published by the Institute of Psychoanalysis.
-Now in its 84th year, it has one of the largest circulations of any psychoanalytic journal.
+For over 100 years, it has one of the largest circulations of any psychoanalytic journal.

 Psychoanalytic psychotherapy

-There are different forms of psychoanalysis and psychotherapies in which psychoanalytic thinking is practiced.
-Besides classical psychoanalysis there is for example psychoanalytic psychotherapy, a therapeutic approach which widens "the accessibility of psychoanalytic theory and clinical practices that had evolved over 100 plus years to a larger number of individuals."
+There are different forms of psychoanalysis and psychotherapy in which psychoanalytic thinking is applied.
+In addition to classical psychoanalysis, there is for example psychoanalytic psychotherapy, an approach that expands "the accessibility of psychoanalytic theory and clinical practices that had evolved over 100 plus years to a larger number of individuals."
 Other examples of well known therapies which also use insights of psychoanalysis are mentalization-based treatment (MBT), and transference focused psychotherapy (TFP).
-There is also a continuing influence of psychoanalytic thinking in mental health care.
+There is also a continuing influence of psychoanalytic thinking in mental health care and psychiatric care.